-- 7. The Board of Examiners will, in case of fraud, make the decision that a mark will not be issued for the examination or practical in question, barring exceptional cases. - 8.
-The Board of Examiners will make a decision with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case, including repeated incidents of fraud: - a. a reprimand; - b. exclusion from the examination or practical in question for a maximum period of one year; - c. exclusion from one or more examination periods for a maximum period of one year; or - d. a combination of the measures listed above. - In the event of serious fraud, the Board of Examiners is entitled to decide to propose to the Executive Board that the student's enrolment on the degree programme be permanently terminated. - 9.
-When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may impose one of the sanctions referred to in subsection 8 a to d upon every member of the group. - 10.
-The Board of Examiners will not make a decision as referred to in subsection 6 until after the student has been given an opportunity to be heard.
+- 5. If fraud is discovered or suspected other than while an examination is being taken, the examiner will record the incident in writing as quickly as possible.
+The report and any evidence will be submitted by the examiner to the Board of Examiners immediately. - 6.
+The Board of Examiners will give the student an opportunity to add written comments to the report that was prepared by the examiner or invigilator. - 7.
+The Board of Examiners will, in case of fraud, make the decision that a mark will not be issued for the examination or practical in question, barring exceptional cases.
+In the event the mark has been announced or registered before the fraud was determined, the Board of Examiners will make the decision to retract the mark in question and declare it invalid, apart from in exceptional cases. - 8.
+The Board of Examiners will make a decision with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case: - a. a reprimand; - b. exclusion from the examination or practical in question for a maximum period of one year; - c. exclusion from one or more examination periods for a maximum period of one year; or - d. a combination of the measures listed above.

+When determining the seriousness of the fraud, in any case, but not exclusively, the following will be taken into account: any repeated incidents of fraud.

+In the event of serious fraud, the Board of Examiners is entitled to submit a proposal to the Executive Board that the student's enrolment on the degree programme be permanently terminated.

+- 9. When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may impose one of the sanctions referred to in subsection 8 a to d upon every member of the group. - 10.
+The Board of Examiners will not make a decision as referred to in subsection 8 until after the student has been given an opportunity to be heard.
 A hearing will not be necessary if the Board of Examiners determines that no fraud has been committed. - 11.
 The Board of Examiners informs the student of the decision and will in addition point to the possibility to appeal against the decision. - 12.
 Established cases of fraud will be recorded in the student's personal file.
-Access to this file is limited to the Board of Examiners and Academic Counsellors of the Faculty of EEMCS. - 13.
-The Board of Examiners has the authority to declare the results of an examination or part thereof invalid if it has been fully or partially impossible to properly assess the knowledge, insight and skill of the student. - 14.
-In special circumstances the Board of Examiners has the authority to declare the results of an examination or practical to be invalid for all participants.
+Access to this file is limited to the Board(s) of Examiners and to the Academic Counsellors of the Faculty of EEMCS.